spacding/spacding/README.md

-- 👋 Hi, I’m @Spacding
+- 👋 Hi, I’m @Spacding!
-- 👀 I’m interested in Sapce and Univese
+- 👀 I’m interested in Sapce and Univese.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C and C++.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me @Spacding on GitHub.

 <!---
 Spacding/Spacding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.